CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: System Overview

-We design a search algorithm based on MCTS to address this problem.
-Unlike traditional MCTS, our approach expands the node with the highest utility in each iteration, simultaneously evaluating all possible child nodes.
-Additionally, we account for both cost and budget constraints during the policy tree search process.
-Node utility is calculated by balancing exploration with cost control, optimizing for both efficiency and accuracy.

-\textbf{Configuration Inference:} A simple solution for configuration tuning is to enumerate every possible configuration or reranker and compute the results in parallel, and then select the optimal configuration.
-However, this would result in impractical costs for the RAG system.
-To optimize the configuration (i.e., the number of iterations, cost coefficient, and exploration coefficient) for the policy tree search process, we introduce a configuration agent that dynamically generates configurations based on the query domain.
-To ensure the model's effectiveness, we employ a contrastive learning approach that uses positive and negative label pairs: positive labels correspond to query embeddings from the same optimal reranker, while negative labels come from different optimal reranker.
+\textbf{2.
+Configuration Inference:} A naive approach to configuration tuning is to exhaustively evaluate all configurations and rerankers in parallel, which is prohibitively expensive for RAG systems.
+To address this, we introduce a \textit{Configuration Agent} that dynamically generates optimal settings—such as iteration count, cost coefficient, and exploration factor—based on the query domain and retrieved data.
+Specifically, the configuration agent takes both the query and the retrieved chunks as input, fusing their embeddings through a data-aware mechanism to capture the correlation between the query intent and the actual data distribution, enabling configuration prediction conditioned on both query semantics and data characteristics.
+To enhance the model's effectiveness, we employ a contrastive learning approach that uses positive and negative label pairs: positive labels correspond to query-data pairs with the same optimal reranker, while negative labels come from different optimal rerankers.
 A joint loss function is used to simultaneously optimize both the regression (for parameter tuning) and contrastive learning (to enhance label differentiation).

-\textit{\textbf{Summary.}} The pipepline of our framework is shown in Figure~\ref{fig:framework}.
+\textit{\textbf{RAG Pipeline.}} Our framework pipeline is shown in Figure~\ref{fig:framework}.
 We first generate an embedding for the input query, which is then used to retrieve potential chunks from the vector database.
-These query embeddings are also fed into the configuration agent, which dynamically generates the optimal MCTS configuration based on the query domain.
-Using this optimal configuration, we can search in the policy tree to determine the optimal chunk combination and order from the retrieved potential chunks.
+Both the query and retrieved chunks are fed into the configuration agent, which dynamically generates the optimal configuration by analyzing the query-data correlation through data-aware embedding fusion.
+Using the optimal configuration, we can search the policy tree to determine the optimal chunk combination and order from the retrieved potential chunks.
 Finally, this optimal chunk combination is used to construct the final prompt for the LLMs.